OshriHalimi/unsupervised_learning_of_dense_shape_correspondence/README.md

 Finally, **D_model** is the distance matrix of the target shape.

-To plot the geodesic error curve for a test pair, run the script **calculate_geodesic_error_synthetic_faust_test_results.m** after editing the indices of the test pair in rows: 7,8,10,14.
+To plot the geodesic error curve for a test pair, run the script **calculate_geodesic_error_synthetic_faust_test_results.m** after editing the indices of the test pair in rows: 7,8,10 and 13.
 The result should be similar to this:
 <p align="center">
   <img src="https://github.com/OshriHalimi/unsupervised_learning_of_dense_shape_correspondence/blob/master/test_pair_geo.PNG" width="400" />
 </p>